 Getting legal help with advance directives, powers of attorney, and other legal actions early in the disorder can make it easier to make ethical decisions about the CJD patient's care.

-The outcome of CJD is usually very poor.
-Within 6 months or less after symptoms begin, the person will be unable to care for himself or herself.
+The outcome of CJD is very poor.
+People with sporadic CJD are unable to care for themselves within 6 months or less after symptoms begin.

 The disorder is fatal in a short time, usually within 8 months.
-However, a few people survive for as long as 1 or 2 years.
+People who have variant CJD get worse more slowly, but the condition is still fatal.
+A few people survive for as long as 1 or 2 years.
 The cause of death is usually infection, heart failure, or respiratory failure.

 Medical equipment should be treated to remove the proteins that may cause the disease.
-People who have a history of CJD should not donate a cornea or tissue.
+People who have a history of CJD should not donate a cornea or other body tissue.